-A search of the Asset Management Performance System (AMPS) online mapping tool records no species as listed within the NMC throughout the scheme extents.
+A search of the Asset Management Performance System (AMPS) records no INNS, injurious weeds or invasive native perennials within the scheme extents.

-Habitat immediately bordering the trunk road tends to be of low intrinsic value because the existing road verge is subject to cyclic maintenance e.g., grass cutting, weed control, tree, and shrub cut-back etc. The roadside verges are comprised of a homogenous managed areas of semi-improved grassland alongside sections of broadleaved woodland, tree lines and scrub.
-Roadside vegetation generally offers low ecological habitat value due to its limited scale, fragmented nature and high potential for disturbance owing to cyclic landscape maintenance and the proximity of the trunk road (with its fast-flowing traffic).
+Habitat immediately bordering the trunk road tends to be of low intrinsic value because the existing road verge is subject to cyclic maintenance e.g., grass cutting, weed control, tree, and shrub cut-back etc. The roadside verges therefore comprise a homogenous species-poor semi-improved grassland.
+Roadside vegetation generally offers low ecological habitat due to its limited scale, fragmented nature and high potential for disturbance owing to cyclic trunk road landscape maintenance, and the proximity of the trunk road (with its fast-flowing traffic).
 The presence of the trunk road also restricts continuity of, and connectivity between, habitats either side of the trunk road boundary.

-Outwith the trunk road boundary, agricultural land surrounding the scheme forms a pattern of open and exposed fields containing both arable and pastoral land and areas of deciduous woodland south of the scheme.
-The result of this intensive agricultural land management is to restrict the occurrence of semi-natural and natural vegetation types.
-Most field boundaries are comprised of wooden fencing and vegetative features further delineating field boundaries e.g., shrub hedgerow, rough grassland, ruderal herb stands and scrub.
-Linear features at field boundaries have wildlife value, both as corridors in an intensively managed landscape, and as habitats for birds and small animals.
+Out with the trunk road boundary, agricultural land dominates areas to east of the scheme, forming a pattern of open and exposed fields containing both arable and pastoral land with urban developments located west of the scheme and a large warehouse to the northwest.
+Field boundaries consist of wooden fencing with linear features such as tree lines and roadside vegetation within the wider areas also having wildlife value, both as corridors in an intensively managed landscape, and as habitats for birds and other small animals.